Boating Under the Influence (BUI) in Georgia, Georgia BUI Lawyers

 Greene County Courthouse

 Call our Green County BUI Lawyers today.
-If you were arrested for BUI on the Greene County side of Oconee, it was likely Georgia DNR that made the arrest.
+If you were arrested for BUI on the Greene County side of Oconee, Georgia, DNR likely made the arrest.
 Your case would then be prosecuted in either Greene County Probate Court or Greene County Superior Court, located in the Greene County Courthouse in Greensboro, GA.
-If your Lake Oconee BUI is in Green County Superior Court, the District Attorney’s Office of the Ocmulgee Judicial Circuit (Stephen Bradley’s office) will be the prosecutor in your case.
-Assistant District Attorney T. Wright Barksdale is the District Attorney as Steven Bradley ran unopposed for retired Judge William Prior, Jr.’s seat and Mr. Barksdale won the primary election.
-Let our Oconee BUI lawyers discuss with you how we effectively defend BUIs in Georgia.
+If your Lake Oconee BUI is in Green County Superior Court, the District Attorney’s Office of the Ocmulgee Judicial Circuit (Assistant District Attorney Jeffrey P. Burks) will be the prosecutor in your case.
+T. Wright Barksdale is the District Attorney.
+Let our Oconee BUI lawyers discuss how we effectively defend BUIs in Georgia.

 Putnam County BUI

-If you were arrested for BUI on Lake Oconee on the Putnam County side of the lake, either Georgia DNR or the Putnam County Sheriff’s Department Marine Patrol Division made the Lake Oconee Boating Under the Influence arrest.
-Your Putnam County BUI case will then be prosecuted in Putnam County State Court.
-Speak with one of our Putnam County BUI attorneys at Chestney & Sullivan today to go over your case.
-We are available 24 hours a day.
+If you were arrested for BUI on Lake Oconee on the Putnam County side of the lake, Georgia DNR or the Putnam County Sheriff’s Department Marine Patrol Division made your Lake Oconee Boating Under the Influence arrest.
+Your Putnam County BUI case will be prosecuted in Putnam County State Court.
+Please speak with one of our Putnam County BUI attorneys at Chestney & Sullivan today to review your case.
+We are available 24 hours a day at 404.816.8777.

 Lake Sinclair BUI